 Video Interviewing Tips For Recruiters and Candidates 2022

-Video interviews and virtual hiring are some of the many changes that the pandemic has brought in our lives and will presumably become the norm post pandemic as well.
+Video interviews and virtual hiring are some of the many changes that the pandemic has brought to our lives and will presumably become the norm post-pandemic as well.
 This means your next job interview might happen via video.
 Video interviewing software can be a bit challenging for both recruiters and candidates if you are not prepared.
 If you have one coming up, it’s smart to be prepared about the interview factors so you can be ready.
 We hope these Video interviewing Tips will be helpful for recruiters and candidates.

 1. Double-check your setup

 Before the meeting: